Seahawks' defense gives up too many big plays in loss to Titans

 The Seahawks allowed two touchdowns of over 50 yards and another of 24 yards in a 33-27 loss to the Tennessee Titans.
 Those touchdowns came on three straight possessions in the third quarter as the Titans quickly turned a 9-7 halftime lead into a runaway.

+You just don't see teams doing to the Seahawks' defense what the Titans did while racking up 420 yards of total offense and a very healthy 6.3 yards per play.

+"We let a lot of explosive plays get out, very uncharacteristic of us," Wright said.
+"Missed the easy stuff, too.
+We knew the Titans had a great offense, lots of trick stuff.
+And they got us on a few plays."

-Even with the Seahawks' offense finally finding a rhythm at the end of the first half and scoring six more points than what it had managed in the first two games combined, the Seahawks left Tennessee with a loss that drops them to 1-2 on the season.
+Seattle's offense bears some of the blame for what happened, even though it finished with 433 net yards while scoring six more points Sunday than what it had managed over the first two games.
+Much of that came after another slow start.

-You don't see teams doing to the Seahawks' defense what the Titans did Sunday, and Seattle's offense bears some of the blame for what happened.
 The Seahawks punted on their first six possessions before mounting an impressive touchdown drive heading into halftime.
 Even with Seattle's defense playing stout through two quarters, the Titans held a time-of-possession advantage of 19:20 to 10:40 in the first half.

-So Seattle's struggles on defense could have at least partly been a product of fatigue while playing in temperatures in the high 80s at kickoff.
+With the temperature in the high 80s at kickoff, being on the field that long may have taken a toll on Seattle's defense, even if no player used that as an excuse.

-The Seahawks return home next week to face an Indianapolis Colts team that may again be without quarterback Andrew Luck.
-Their offense showed long-awaited progress, and the season is only three games old.
+The Seahawks are by no means doomed at 1-2.
+They return home next week to face an Indianapolis Colts team that may again be without quarterback Andrew Luck.
+Their offense showed long-awaited progress Sunday, and the season is only three games old.

 But for a defense that holds itself to an exceedingly high standard, this one won't sit well.